manoj-pallapothula/alertflow/README.md

 calls to localhost from a file:// URL.
 Serving the dashboard through FastAPI's StaticFiles was the clean fix — one endpoint, no separate server.

+**Incident timelines need to be wired everywhere.** To track every event, you have to touch every part of the pipeline — ingest, routing, escalation, notification.
+It's not a feature you can bolt on after the fact.
+The earlier you add it, the cleaner it is.

 ## What's Next

 ✅ Wire up real Slack notifications
 ✅ Build a frontend dashboard
 ✅ Add API key authentication
 ✅ Add alert resolution endpoint
-[ ] Replace `asyncio.create_task()` with Celery for reliable delayed escalations — skipped intentionally, only relevant for production deployment
+✅ Incident timeline — tracks every event per alert with timestamps (received, routed, escalated, notified, resolved) [ ] Replace `asyncio.create_task()` with Celery for reliable delayed escalations — skipped intentionally, only relevant for production deployment
 ✅ Write pytest tests